2013 Federal Income Tax Estimator

 SEPTEMBER

-September 15 Individuals: Paying the third installment of 2025 estimated taxes, if not paying income tax through withholding
+September 15 Individuals: Paying the third installment of 2026 estimated taxes, if not paying income tax through

-S Corporations: Making contributions for 2024 to certain employer-sponsored retirement plans, if an automatic
+S Corporations: Making contributions for 2025 to certain employer-sponsored retirement plans, if

 extension was filed.